How are appliance technologies, consumer preferences and regulatory pressures changing what’s in your detergent?

 Detergent formulations will continue to be driven by changes in the machines consumers are using.
 The move to high-efficiency washing machines, which use relatively little water, has already resulted in the formulation of new high-efficiency detergents.
 As more consumers make the change to newer energy-saving machines they are likely to drive continued improvement in detergents designed for low-water and cold-water washing.

 Regulatory agencies are putting increased scrutiny on the various chemicals that make up detergents and personal care products.
 One area to watch may be in preservatives.
 These are biocidal agents added to prevent the growth of molds and bacteria in products.
 Recently, there is growing concern about their environmental impact when released in wastewater.

-Download Battelle’s white paper – The Changing Science of Cleaning Up – to get additional details about these potential changes, as well as other advances in materials science and detergent formulations, and how they might impact what you buy in the future.
+Check out Battelle’s other advances in materials science and detergent formulations, and how they might impact what you buy in the future.